thibaultcha/DTC3DViewAnimation/README.md

 ## DTC3DViewAnimation

 This animation "push" a view according to a point (x and y) and relative to it's center.
+The angle depends on the distance from the center of the screen and can be set to a given max.

 [Video demo](http://cl.ly/3y0o2z1v2U00)